 The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Once upon a time, I was an independent traveller who thought I preferred planning my own holidays over joining a group tour.
 You might have heard the saying: When you know better, you do better.
-Now I know better: there are so many reasons that a small group tour is ideal for me at this stage, for certain destinations and circumstances.
-And I believe they can be a fabulous option for other women who want to see the world, with some guidance along the way.
+Now I know better: there are many reasons that a small group tour is ideal for me at this stage, for certain destinations and circumstances.
+And I believe they can be a fabulous option for other women who want to see the world, with some guidance and new friends.

 If you are considering joining a small group tour, there are the obvious details to weigh such as the destination, trip length and cost.